totherik/sse-transform/README.md

 Only known [fields](https://developer.mozilla.org/en-US/docs/Server-sent_events/Using_server-sent_events#Fields)
 (including comments) are processed and all other fields are ignored.

-#### Fields
-The JSON or JavaScript object written to the stream can contain any properties, but only the following will be consumed by sse-stream, any other being ignored.

-##### event
-An `event` can contain any character besides carriage return or line feed.
-If the value contains a carriage return or line feed, the value is split on that character and the first segment used as the value.

-##### data
-The `data` field can include any string, including strings with carriage returns and/or line feeds.
-If the string contains newline characters, the string is split and multiple `data` fields are written per the SSE specification.

-##### id
-An `id` can contain any character besides carriage return or line feed.
-If the value contains a carriage return or line feed, the value is split on that character and the first segment used as the value.

-##### retry
-Per the Mozilla docs: "The reconnection time to use when attempting to send the event.
-This must be an integer, specifying the reconnection time in milliseconds.
-If a non-integer value is specified, the field is ignored."

-##### $comment
-Setting this property to include a comment in the event (any line starting with `:`).
-Comments can be used for keep-alives, etc.

 #### Default Mode
 In default mode JSON objects are delimited using CrLf (`\r\n`).
 Each encountered JSON object is parsed and transformed into SSE format.
 If a JSON object isn't able